anniedotexe/RNN-Twitter-Bot/README.md

 A Twitter bot written in Python.
 The recurrent neural network Twitter bot is deployed on a Google Cloud Platform Virtual Machine Instance and tweets generated text with a temperature of 0.7 from the trained model.

+***DISCLAIMER FOR DEPLOYING ON GCP VM INSTANCE:*** Due to inactivity because the python script does not need any interaction, the process will get killed after ~2 days, so you will need to SSH in and run `python3 twitter-ai-bot.py` every few days.

 ---

 ### Table of Contents